Garbage & Environmental Services

 New, Missing or Damaged Bins

 Council can arrange delivery of a replacement bin if your bin is missing or you move into an existing residence where there are no bins.
-An application form and statutory declaration must first be completed for missing bins.
+An application form must first be completed for missing bins.
 Download the Bin Application Form and return it to council via fax on (03) 9209 6311, or mail to City of Port Phillip Private Bag 3 St Kilda 3182.
 For damaged bins or bins for newly developed premises please contact us or use eServices.

 - Residential Garbage CollectionMore information